 No selling anything! - Families don’t have to sell anything!
 If your families are fine with selling cookie dough, magazines, and other things to raise money, great.
 Stick with what is working for you.
 If you’re getting complaints and resistance to selling things, try direct donations.

 Big money potential - In Facebook groups for PTO / PTA leaders, school groups across the United States report raising thousands up to tens of thousands of dollars through direct donations in a matter of weeks (typically less than 2 months).
 The keys to success for direct donation campaigns are:

 Exciting incentives - Having a fun school wide prize, like sliming the principal, if you hit your PTO fundraising goal, always boosts participation.
 Offering a mix of fun incentives for students, families, classes, grades, and teachers, will send your participation and donation totals soaring.
 (For 88 school fundraising incentive ideas that are free, inexpensive, or worth every penny, click here.)

 Smart marketing and communications - Promote your fundraiser across all your marketing and communications channels, in person, in print, and online, to keep excitement high and donations rolling in.
 (For a comprehensive PTO “Get the Word Out” checklist, click here).

 If you need to start a direct donations PTO fundraiser and don’t have time to waste, click here for a complete Direct Donations FUNdraising Kit.
 It has everything you need to set up and launch a successful fundraiser: proven PTO fundraising forms, fully-editable templates, sure-fire incentives, and a smart marketing plan to help you meet and even exceed your goals.
+Try it risk-free.